4d/docs/website/translated_docs/de/Concepts/classes.md

 #### Beispiel 2

-Dieses Beispiel zeigt die Verwendung von `Super` in einer Class Member Method.
+This example illustrates the use of `Super` in a class member method.
 You created the `Rectangle` class with a function:

 ```4d
 //Class: Rectangle